nxskok/pasias/docs/22-thingy.md

 These are a mixture of running, jumping and throwing disciplines.
 The performance (time, distance or height) achieved in each event is converted to a number of points using standard tables,
-\marginnote{How I  understand it works is that  a *good* performance in an event is  worth 1000 points, and then, according to the event, each second or  centimetre better or worse than this is worth a certain number of  points up or down from 1000.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">How I  understand it works is that  a *good* performance in an event is  worth 1000 points, and then, according to the event, each second or  centimetre better or worse than this is worth a certain number of  points up or down from 1000.
 At this level, the winner of the whole  decathlon will get somewhere near 10,000 points.
-A look at the  Wikipedia article reveals that it is not quite as simple as this,  but this is the idea.} and the winner of the entire decathlon is the competitor with the largest total of points.
+A look at the  Wikipedia article reveals that it is not quite as simple as this,  but this is the idea.</span> and the winner of the entire decathlon is the
+competitor with the largest total of points.
 (A good decathlete has to be at least reasonably good at all the disciplines.)